An introduction to converting some of your retirement savings into gold and silver

 What is a gold IRA rollover?

-A gold IRA rollover lets investors turn their existing IRA investments into precious metals.
+A gold IRA rollover lets investors turn part or all of their existing IRA investments into precious metals.
 To convert IRA to gold, investors can work with custodians who are experienced at managing this transition.
 In fact, choosing a 401k to gold IRA rollover is actually more common than opening a new IRA with gold.
-For more details on the steps involved in doing a gold IRA rollover or starting a new gold IRA account, read Gold IRA Rollover Guide: Step by Step
+For more details on the steps involved in doing a gold IRA rollover or starting a new gold IRA account you can read the following article: Gold IRA Rollover Guide: Step by Step

 What types of retirement accounts can be rolled over to gold IRAs?